mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 School is super conceptual and much of the material often feels disconnected from the industry, which is absolutely true.
 This isn't really a fault of our EE programs and education system, the conceptual background is very important to become a successful engineer.
 But when you understand the physical and practical context where those concepts get applied, it makes learning those concepts much easier.
 You actually feel motivated to learn the concepts, it feels less like you're grinding through some random math stuff and more like you're learning why a physical system you're familiar with works and behaves the way it does.

+Fourier Transforms can feel like annoying plug-and-chug math, but when you get to work with practical applications of the frequency space, gears begin to click and "Ah hah!
+That's where it comes from!".
+You begin to understand and appreciate the true beauty of all this "random, janky math" and the school's curriculum begins to make a lot more sense.

 School gets way more interesting and fun and you begin to learn more and more after realizing that the school material barely scratches the surface of what's actually happening.
 You go far beyond the textbook and end up getting a much more valuable and enriching educational experience at no extra cost, just motivation and background!

 ### New Grad Compensation